 Packaging & Price

-The Natasha Denona Sunrise Palette comes in a sleek, pinkish-red compact.
+The Sunrise Palette* comes in a sleek, pinkish-red compact.
 The outer packaging is high-shine with a mirrored effect that smudges easily.
 Inside, the Sunrise Palette comes with a large mirror.
-The shade names are all clearly labeled within the palette.
+Also, unlike her larger palettes, the shade names are all clearly labeled within the Sunrise palette.

-The Sunrise palette retails for $65.00 USD.
-It is one of Natasha Denona’s most affordable eyeshadow palettes to hit the market.
-This 15-pan palette includes 19.25 grams of eyeshadow.
-This breaks down to roughly $3.38 USD per gram or $4.33 per shadow.
+The Sunrise palette retails for $65.00.
+As such, it is one of Natasha Denona’s most affordable eyeshadow palettes to hit the market.
+Moreover, this 15-pan palette includes 19.25 grams of eyeshadow.
+This breaks down to roughly $3.38 per gram or $4.33 per shadow.

 Ingredients & Cruelty-Free Status